spatie/laravel-medialibrary/docs/installation-setup.md

         Spatie\ImageOptimizer\Optimizers\Gifsicle::class => [
             '-b', // required parameter for this package '-O3', // this produces the slowest but best results ],
+        Spatie\ImageOptimizer\Optimizers\Cwebp::class => [
+                '-m 6', // for the slowest compression method in order to get the best compression.
+                '-pass 10', // for maximizing the amount of analysis pass.
+                '-mt', // multithreading for some speed improvements.
+                '-q 90', //quality factor that brings the least noticeable changes.
+        ],
     ],